rrasp94/MusicReadingTrainer/README.md

 Run the application and select a key signature to start practicing.
 Notes will appear on the staff, and you must identify and press the correct corresponding keyboard keys to score points and advance levels.

-- At the start, select a key signature using the keyboard and confirm by pressing **Enter**
+- At the start, select a key signature using the keyboard ("w" and "s" keys) and confirm by pressing **Enter**
 - Notes begin to appear on the staff from right to left
 - Guess the notes by pressing corresponding keys on your computer keyboard
 - Every **10 correct guesses**, a new note is added to the staff (increasing difficulty)